alinex/node-codedoc/src/man/codedoc.1.md

     documentation more appropriate for internal use and for the developer which also wan't to extend or change the source.
-    But for all other the default view without code should be the more compact and there fore better to read version.
-This is the default.
+    But for all other the default view without code should be the more compact and there fore better to read version (default).

 ### General Options